Carl Grimes: Season 1

 Carl along with Lori and Shane are part of the survivor group camping in a quarry outside of Atlanta, and has made friends with Sophia, Carol's daughter.
 When Rick is found and brought back to the camp, Carl is overjoyed to see his father alive, and Lori instructs him to distance himself from Shane.
 The group is forced to abandon the camp and leave Atlanta.

 Season 2

 As Rick's group heads to Fort Benning, they are forced to hide themselves from a horde of walkers amid a jam-up of cars on a highway, during which Sophia goes missing.
 The group splits up to search for her, and Carl joins Rick and Shane.
-They spot a deer, but as Carl approaches it, he is shot by Otis, a farmhand from Hershel Greene's farm nearby.
+They spot a deer, but as Carl approaches it, he is accidentally shot by Otis, a farmhand from Hershel Greene's farm nearby.
 They race Carl to Hershel who operates to remove the bullet fragments.
-The operation is successful, but Carl is bed-ridden for several days, leading Hershel to allow Rick's group to stay on the farm while he heals.
+The operation is successful, but Carl is bedridden for several days, leading Hershel to allow Rick's group to stay on the farm while he heals.